terascope/teraslice/docs/configuration/overview.md

 # ...
 ```

-In this example we specify two different connector types: `elasticsearch`, `elasticsearch-next` and `kafka`.
+In this example we specify three different connector types: `elasticsearch`, `elasticsearch-next` and `kafka`.
 Under each connector type you may then create custom endpoint configurations that will be validated against the defaults specified in node_modules/terafoundation/lib/connectors.
 In the elasticsearch example there is the `default` endpoint and the `secondary` endpoint which connects to a different elasticsearch cluster.
 Each endpoint has independent configuration options.

 These different endpoints can be retrieved through terafoundations's connector API.
 As it's name implies, the `default` connector is what will be provided if a connection is requested without providing a specific name.
 In general we don't recommend doing that if you have multiple clusters, but it's convenient if you only have one.